 The majority of our students attend at least one class in their home high school.
 We maintain active and ongoing communication with mainstream teachers.
 Our ultimate goal is full transition of the student from the Off-Campus Program to the mainstream.
 Students receive high school credit for all activities at Off-Campus.
 Graduating students receive a diploma from their home school.

 - Weekly and ongoing individual and group therapy

 - Therapeutic environment

 Off-Campus placement decisions are made at multi-disciplinary staff conferences in the students' home schools.
 Students who are referred to Off-Campus are primarily those facing learning, emotional and social challenges.
 Students are referred for placement at Off-Campus when the IEP team has reason to believe that a main building placement would be unsuccessful.

 Students are referred to our program through the multi-disciplinary conference process.
-Our population consists of freshman through seniors.
-Our program serves students with a variety of special needs including learning, emotional and social challenges.
+Our population consists of first-years through seniors.
+Our program serves students with a variety of challenges including learning, emotional and social challenges.

 Students are provided weekly individual and group counseling with a school psychologist or social worker.
 The focus of both the individualized and group sessions is enhancing socialization and communication skills, while addressing emotional blocks to educational goals.

 All major subjects are offered to serve each student's individualized academic needs.
 Based upon the student's academic abilities and high school requirements, we provide a program of study that is challenging and functionally related to their individual post-high school goals.
 Every class required for graduation by the Glenbrook High schools is offered at Glenbrook Off-Campus.